juangamella/vistools/README.md

 # vistools
-A signal-processing and visualization suite written in C and OpenGL
+A signal-processing and visualization suite written in C and OpenGL that I had to write as support for my [thesis](http://oa.upm.es/42882/).